-Some Indian people call Man Sage "Hill Sage" because they say it tends to grow where its a little hillier.
+Some Indian people call Man Sage "Hill Sage" because they say it tends to grow where it's a little hillier.

 Make an offering:

-Its a plant that you should thank when you're gathering it.
+It's a plant that you should thank when you're gathering it.
 The best thing to do is take a little tobacco and just offer it up because you're asking for the use of this plant in a good way.
-Its a good thing to do whenever you gather anything.
+It's a good thing to do whenever you gather anything.

-When to harvest:
+When to harvest sage:

-How to harvest:
+How to harvest sage:

-Please NEVER pull the sage up by the root and don't harvest the whole patch… just take some, maybe what you think is the most mature (these will more than likely be the tallest stems).
+Please NEVER pull the sage up by the root, and don't harvest the whole patch… just take some, maybe what you think is the most mature (these will likely be the tallest stems).

-What we're doing is we're wild crafting, and we're just trying to do it sustainably.
+What we're doing is we're wildcrafting, and we're just trying to do it sustainably.
 We want the plant to come back year after year, as it has done for thousands of years.
 This is a plant from this country (it wasn't brought here or imported here) and has been used by the People for thousands and thousands of years.

 Gathering it up:

-How to dry your sage:
+How to dry sage leaves:

 Depending on the weather, the drying period for sage will be about one week.

-The best way to dry it is to gather it together in a bundle, tie it together, and hang it in your garage or another place so it will dry evenly.
+The best way to dry it is to gather it together in a bundle, tie it together, and hang it in your garage or another place so it will air dry evenly.
 If you can only place it outside, just remember to bring it inside or cover it at night so it doesn't get any dew on it.

-- Wear a long sleeved shirt and long pants so you don't get scratched up by the long grasses and stems.
+- Wear a long-sleeved shirt and long pants so you don't get scratched up by the long grasses and stems.

 - Watch out for snakes and spiders!

 - If you're going to collect on private property or a state park, ask for permission first.
-In some districts, you may just need to purchase a cutting or wild crafting permit (usually a small fee).
+In some districts, you may just need to purchase a cutting or wildcrafting permit (usually a small fee).